CocoTan1020/MLF-BERT/README.md

 | -------- | -------- | -------- |
 | BERT |91.10 | 90.97 |
 | MLF-BERT | **94.24** | **93.96** |

-*If you have any questions, please open an issue or send an email to tankeren1020@stu.ecnu.edu.cn*